Skip to Main Content

 We’ll let you know before construction starts on your street so you can make travel and parking arrangements ahead of time.
 Look for an email or flyer in your mailbox with details about how construction may affect you or your business.

-We’ll work as safely and efficiently as possible to minimize disruptions as we install the infrastructure to bring 100% reliable, clean energy to Queens.
+We’ll work as safely and efficiently as possible to minimize disruptions as we install the infrastructure to bring our customers 100% reliable, clean energy.

 Back to top